pottery road crossing

 All forms of traffic can now smoothly flow past each other

-A river of blue waves guides the flow of pedestrian traffic
+A river of blue waves guides the flow of pedestrian and cycling traffic

 Weathering steel barriers channel the street crossing